PULSE

 The code would close one of the last gaps in ASEAN, where most neighbours already regulate building energy performance — ensuring new buildings are cheaper to run, more comfortable, and built to hold their value for decades.

-Developers and financiers got their first look at the BEC roadmap, meeting it with enthusiasm and a highlight presentation from ISI Land on data-driven, passive-cooling design — proof that strong energy and financial performance can go hand in hand.
+Developers and financiers got their first look at the BEC roadmap, meeting it with enthusiasm.
+A highlight was the presentation from Mr. Mark Low from ISI Land on data-driven, passive-cooling design — proof that strong energy and financial performance can go hand in hand.
 Building on last year's session, the gathering also brought together MME, ITC, and partners including ADB, GGGI, GIZ, UNDP, WWF, ACE, and GERES to align efforts as the code moves toward delivery.

 The takeaway: a well-designed BEC is among Cambodia's most cost-effective tools for easing pressure on the power grid.
 EnergyLab's Expert Paper estimates it could unlock billions of dollars a year by mid-century, while making buildings healthier and more comfortable.